goomcoom/vuex-module-maker/readme.md

 ### State

-Inline with the vuex instructions on creating reusable modules, the state is a callback that returns the state object, similar to how we define the state in the vue components ([vuex guide](https://vuex.vuejs.org/guide/modules.html#module-reuse)).
+Inline with the vuex instructions on creating reusable modules, the state is a callback that returns the state object, similar to how we define the state in vue components ([vuex guide](https://vuex.vuejs.org/guide/modules.html#module-reuse)).

 When the state property is created from an instruction, the name is extracted from the instruction's key and converted to snake case.
-The name can be controlled by passing a `state_name` option with the desired name, the passed value is not altered in any way.
+The name can be controlled by passing a `state_name` option with the desired name.

 If the state property is created from the template's state property, the name will be identical to the key of the defined property.

-The initial value is set to `null` by default but it can also be controlled by passing an `initial_value` option whose value will be used as the initial value.
+The initial value is set to `null` (or `false` if it's a 'boolean' type) by default but it can also be controlled by passing an
+`initial_value` option whose value will be used as the initial value.

 If the state property is created from the template's state property, the property's value will be set as the initial value.

-If you would like to prevent the state property from being created, you can include the `set_state` options with a false value.
+If you would like to prevent the state property from being created, you can include the `set_state` option with a `false` value.

 ```javascript
 const template = {